Heartbreak and the Holidays

 Make a Memory Video.

 I do this on every birthday, having guests share a memory to honor the new milestone for my kiddo’s lives.
 But the holidays tend to be when more of us get together, and I asked everyone to remember a favorite moment with MacLean.
 There was lots of laughter, some crying (I’m from a Scottish family, there’s always a lot of laughing and crying, often at the same time, which is quite impressive) and some incredible memories- several that I’d never heard before.
-Afterwards, a couple of my sisters, then a stream of nieces and nephews confided that the ritual brought them a lot of relief- that they weren’t sure if they could say that they missed their cousin or if they should even bring up his name.
+Afterward, a couple of my sisters, then a stream of nieces and nephews confided that the ritual brought them a lot of relief- that they weren’t sure if they could say that they missed their cousin or if they should even bring up his name.
 Everyone felt more relaxed and happy after being able to talk about MacLean.
-(This image is from a big Christmas-themed photo shoot – slash – video.
+This image is from a big Christmas-themed photoshoot – slash – video.
 MacLean was so thrilled by it all that he fell asleep.
 Twice.
 I’d forgotten until a girlfriend sent this to me.
-I’ll treasure it forever.)
+I’ll treasure it forever.

 Don’t pretend everything is the same.

 Nothing is ever going to be the same, and it’s all right to accept that.
 Maybe every tradition at the holidays is centered around the child who is no longer there.
 It’s okay – important, actually – to create new traditions, too.
 It doesn’t mean you have forgotten your child, but some fresh rituals that make you happy are a small, but important sign of moving through the sadness and allowing yourself and your family to experience more simple joys.
 Zachie and Zoe wanted to start sledding the minute it snowed this year.
 MacLeanie was never a fan of being cold, so we didn’t do it often.
-This year, I pulled out the sleds and hauled the kids into their snowpants the minute the first flake fell from the sky.
+This year, I pulled out the sleds and hauled the kids into their snow pants the minute the first flake fell from the sky.

 Say his/her name.
 Please.

-Heartbreak And The Holidays – This is so important:
+Heartbreak and the Holidays – This is so important:

 Grief Source Network has several different numbers from excellent sources here.